 - How well planned was the activity and what could be improved upon for next time?

 - How long did the analysis take and how did this compare to the planned allocated time?
 If you audited each others’ work, (such as reviewing any codes applied), how did this go?

-Designing an effective survey
+Designing an effective activity

-Make sure the survey fits your purposes
+Make sure the activity fits your purposes

-It is important to make sure your survey questions really match what you need to get out of the exercise.
+It is important to make sure your questions really match what you need to get out of the exercise.
 Avoid unnecessary questions: everything you ask should be geared towards producing useful data outputs, which really answer your organisation’s need.
-It can be tempting to ‘fill out’ a survey with extra questions if it feels a bit short – avoid this.
+It can be tempting to ‘fill out’ an activity with extra questions if it feels a bit short – avoid this.
 Your respondents will not enjoy answering questions they don’t need to and it's just more work to analyse.
 If there are only a few questions you need to ask, focus on making them as high quality as possible.
-If the person/team designing the survey and the person/team producing the analysis are not the same, make sure you are joined up and talking clearly about this.
+If the person/team designing the activity and the person/team producing the analysis are not the same, make sure you are joined up and talking clearly about this.

 Be aware of your audience – and use analyst-only questions to your advantage